Caff1982/linkedin-skill-assessments-quizzes/microsoft-power-bi/microsoft-power-bi-quiz.md

 - [x] all of these answers
 - [ ] Rearrange pivot table fields.
 - [ ] Drill down in the pivot table.
--

-#### Q97.
-You pinned an Excel pivot table to a dashboard.
-What will other users be allowed to do with this visualization?

-- [ ] drill down in the pivot table.
-- [ ] Rearrange pivot table fields.
-- [ ] view the pivot table
-- [x] all of these answers